 “[The missiles] have special significance as it represents another effective deterrent to ensure the safety of our country and strongly suppress the anti-Republican military agitation,” the agency said.

-"On this occasion, we not only failed to detect the test before it happened but also after," the official admitted.
-"Both the government and military authorities are in shock."
+“On this occasion, we not only failed to detect the tests before they happened, but also after,” the official said.
+“Both the government and military authorities are in shock over this intelligence failure."

-The official added that neither South Korean nor U.S. military authorities are certain of the missiles' trajectory or where exactly they landed in the sea.
+The official added that neither South Korean nor U.S. military authorities are certain of the missiles’ trajectory or where exactly they fell into the sea.

-Although North Korea's leader Kim Jong-un was not mentioned in reports as being in attendance during the tests, the KCNA said that Pak Jong-chon, secretary of the party's central committee and a member of the Politburo, oversaw the launches.
+Although Kim Jong-un was not mentioned in reports as being in attendance during the tests, the KCNA said that Pak Jong-chon, secretary of the party’s central committee and a member of the Politburo, oversaw the launches.

-The tests are Pyongyang's first disclosed missile launches after the regime launched a tactical short-range ballistic missile in March.
-The North previously fired a cruise missile in January, only a few hours after U.S. President Joe Biden took office.
+The tests are Pyongyang’s first disclosed missile launches after the regime launched a series of cruise and tactical short-range ballistic missiles in March.
+The North also previously fired a cruise missile in January, only a few hours after U.S. President Joe Biden took office.